Next 2017 tour: Sat 28 October (11am) during the Science Festival.

 Meet: Manchester Museum reception, Chorlton-on-Medlock.

-Booking: This is in the middle of the International Festival, so please book with eventbrite by clicking here.
+Booking: Please book with eventbrite by clicking here.

 He broke the Nazis’ Enigma code, almost invented the computer, and was persecuted to a painful suicide by the ungrateful authorities.